 On 19 May 2010, the Court approved the Company's Safeguard plan.
 This plan combines a strategic and operational restructuring and a debt rescheduling plan.
-The rescheduling plan aims at repaying 100% of the admitted claims (including nominal, accrued interests, and interests to accrue during the Safeguard plan) over ten years as per the schedule below, with effect from 30 April 2011.
+The rescheduling plan aims at repaying 100% of the admitted claims (including nominal, accrued interests, and interests to accrue during the Safeguard plan) over ten years as per the schedule below, with effect from 30 April 2011 and with a first repayment on 30 April 2011.
 This repayment schedule is consistent with the Company's business plan and reflects the necessity for the Group to invest in its current development projects, land bank and assets so as to generate the future cash flows allowing the repayment of all liabilities.